pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 This notion of correctness also enables optimizations at any stage of compilation: we can do a partial hot-swap of code at any stage of compilation and still maintain the overall correctness proof.
 The structure of this definition also allows for stacking arbitrarily many compilation phases together, you just need to show that contextual equivalence is preserved at each stage.

-## Proving Full Abstraction Correctness
+## Proving Full Abstraction Correctness through Dynamic Correctness

 If the source and target languages were the same and the statics of programs didn't change during compilation (not a very interesting compiler), then just knowing that the source and target programs are contextually equivalent is enough to prove full abstraction correctness by symmetry and transitivity of contextual-equivalence.